privatecay/xtrade/README.md

 ## Known Bugs

-- If you computer sleeps, it's likely the socket will be broken.
+- If your computer sleeps, it's likely the socket will be broken.
 I need logic to recover from this.
 - If you don't have equal funds for both sides of the trade, the order will fail to get placed for that side of the trade.

 ## Instructions